Miruken-ES5/miruken/wiki/Protocol.md

 The concept of a Protocol is inspired by protocols in Objective-C and is loosely comparable to interfaces in C# or Java.

-I say protocols are loosly comparable to interfaces because in Miruken objects are not required to implement all the functions of a Protocol.
+I say protocols are loosly comparable to interfaces because in Miruken objects are not required to implement all the members of a Protocol.
-Objects can choose to only implement one or more functions from the Protocal and the full implementation can be spread across many objects.
+Objects can implement one or more functions from the Protocal and the full implementation can be spread across many objects.

 A Protocol describes a set of expected behaviors by defining functions and properties.
 Parameters included in the Protocol definition are not actually used, but are very helpful in describing how the Protocol should be called.